 Register on Teachable via credit card or email Dolly for invoice

-- Temperamental traits may also predispose the individual to ADHD (e.g. reduced behavioural inhibition, negative emotionality and elevated novelty seeking)
+- Temperamental factors – reduced behavioural inhibition, negative emotionality and elevated novelty seeking

 Associated Emotional and Behavioural Difficulties